'My business provides partly taxable supplies as well as exempt supplies. Can I register for Vat?'

 The simple answer is, if your business renders partly taxable and partly exempt supplies, you CAN

-for the taxable part.
+register for Vat for the taxable part.

 Here's an example to clarify this…